Located in Pittsburgh’s Highland Park, the Pittsburgh Zoo and Aquarium is a fantastic place for the entire family to visit.

 The Jungle Odyssey is also home to the zoo’s newest attraction, a zip line.
 While it struck me as rather short and a pricey additional charge, it was fun watching people zip over the animals.

-From these two sections, take the short walk up to PPG Aquarium.
+From these two sections, take the short walk up to the aquarium.
 This two-story aquarium features fish from around the world, as well as from nearby bodies of water.

 There are dozens of tanks both large and small that visitors can check out.
 My young son especially enjoyed finding a tank that had “Dori” from the Finding Nemo series.